Product Care - Originals

 CARING FOR YOUR ARTWORK

-My paintings are mostly done on heavy-gauge cotton canvas stretched over a wooden frame, but occasionally they are on board.
-The surface has one or more priming and preparation layers before I apply the paints.
-In the case of acrylics, once the painting is completed and signed, sometimes a matte or satin varnish has been applied to protect the paint surface from dust, dirt and UV.
-In the case of oils, one must wait six months to apply varnish, so depending on this and other variables, your painting, whether acrylic or oil, may or may not be vanished – in most cases it is not.
+My paintings are mostly done on heavy-gauge cotton canvas stretched over a wooden frame, but occasionally they are on linen panel or board.
+The surface has one or more priming and preparation layers before I apply the paints you see.
+In the case of acrylics, once the painting is completed and signed, sometimes a satin varnish has been applied to protect the paint surface from dust, dirt and UV.
+In the case of oils, one must wait six months to apply varnish, so depending on this and other variables, your painting, whether acrylic or oil, may or may not be vanished – in most cases it is not as I don’t have the right facility for applying varnish.
+It is a specialty.
 Your Certificate of Authenticity will show your painting surface and medium and whether or not it has been varnished.
-Though varnishing is not essential, if you wish to have it done professionally to better protect the painting for the long term, I recommend a varnish midway between matte and semi-gloss.
+Though varnishing is not essential, if you wish to have it done professionally to better protect the painting for the long term, I recommend a semi-gloss/satin varnish from Gamvar.
 DO NOT, I repeat, do not attempt to varnish your painting yourself as it is a developed skill and very easy to get wrong.
 Ask your framer for a professional referral.
+See the end of this document for a full section on varnish.

-Lighting and Placements to Avoid: To keep the colors in your painting vibrant for many years, avoid displaying your painting in direct sunlight or under fluorescent lighting, both of which emit UV radiation which can fade even the best pigments over time.
-Best is to hang on a wall in indirect light and if lighting is needed, LED or halogen is best.
+Lighting and Placements to Avoid: Avoid hanging your artwork in direct sunlight or under fluorescent lighting as both emit UV rays which can cause fading or discoloration over time.
+Best is to hang in indirect sunlight or use LED or halogen lighting.

-Make sure to avoid hanging artwork above a heat source such as fireplaces.
+Absolutely avoid hanging original artwork above a heat source such as fireplaces.
 In addition to the damage caused by radiating heat, dirt that rises with the heat may cause damage.
-Similarly, avoid placement in a moist environment such as a full bathroom.
+Similarly, avoid placement in a moist environment such as a room with bath or shower.
 Rapid environmental fluctuations will be harmful to the painting.

 Avoiding Physical Damage: When storing or transferring, take care to protect the canvas surfaces from becoming dinged or dented.
-Do not allow any rigid object to contact the front or back surface of the stretched canvas as this could create permanent indentation damage.
+Do not allow any rigid object to contact the front or back surface of the stretched canvas as this could create permanent indentation damage and/or cracking of the paint later on at the site of the stress.
 Also avoid leaning the canvas against walls in areas where there is wind or draft, as canvasses are light and can fall over, potentially denting or ripping the canvas as they fall.
 Avoid touching both the paint surface and the back of the canvas.
 Do not apply any kind of pressure (even finger pressure) to the back of a canvas as mobility in the paint backing can cause the paint on the front to crack over time in that area.

-If your canvas painting does get slightly stretched or dented in an area, spraying a mist of water on the problem area on the back/unpainted side of the canvas causes the canvas to shrink as the water dries, and this usually will pull out slight indentations.
+If your canvas painting does get slightly stretched or dented in an area, spraying a mist of water on the problem area on the back/unpainted side of the canvas causes the canvas to shrink as the water dries, and this can sometimes pull out slight indentations.
 It depends on how severe the indentation is.
-In the event of a deep indentation, or the canvas gets ripped in an accident, don’t despair immediately as it very likely can be fixed by a professional.
+If unsure about doing this yourself, have a professional do it.
+In the event the canvas gets ripped in an accident, don’t despair immediately as it very likely can be fixed by a professional.

 Cleaning: Do not attempt to clean the surface of your original artwork using solvents or cleaning products of any kind.
 Cleaning liquids may actually embed dirt into the painting and cause permanent liquid lines over the surface.
 In fact, it is discouraged to use any liquid, including water, to clean the surface of your painting.
 Never use dry or moist dust cloths, stiff bristle brushes or feather dusters to clean a painting as threads can catch on areas of raised paint and dusters can scratch the painting.
 Avoid spraying any fresheners, furniture polish, etc., near or directly onto a painting.